caseypineda/Azure-SOC-Honeynet-Project/README.md

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/gBvHJo4.gif)
-In the "BEFORE" measurement phase, it was observed that all resources were initially provisioned with direct internet exposure.
-The Virtual Machines were configured with open Network Security Groups and permissive built-in firewalls, while other resources were deployed with publicly accessible endpoints, thereby rendering the usage of Private Endpoints unnecessary.
+During the "BEFORE" measurement phase, it was evident that all resources were provisioned with direct internet exposure.
+The Virtual Machines were set up with open Network Security Groups and permissive built-in firewalls.
+Additionally, other resources had publicly accessible endpoints, making the use of Private Endpoints redundant.

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/oQtbais.gif)
-In the "AFTER" evaluation stage, the Network Security Groups underwent fortification measures whereby all traffic, with the exception of my administrative workstation, was comprehensively blocked.
-Additionally, other resources were fortified by leveraging their built-in firewalls alongside the implementation of Private Endpoint functionality.
+In the "AFTER" evaluation stage, the Network Security Groups were reinforced to block all traffic except from my administrative workstation.
+Furthermore, other resources were secured by utilizing their built-in firewalls and implementing Private Endpoint functionality.

 ## Attack Maps Before Hardening / Security Controls
-The visual representation presented below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
-The plotted data points on the map delineate the precise origins of these attacks or attempted logins.
+The visual representation below offers an overview of the attack attempts on a publicly accessible Microsoft SQL server over a 24-hour period.
+The plotted data points on the map indicate the exact origins of these attacks or login attempts.

 ![MSSQL Auth](https://github.com/caseypineda/Azure-SOC-Honeynet-Project/assets/136929096/c1e30390-e148-4018-b001-299cb5489ac9) <br />

-The depicted attack map elucidates the multitude of syslog authentication failures encountered by the Linux server I provisioned, elucidating the presence of unsanctioned endeavors to gain entry from external sources beyond the confines of the local network.
-This serves as an emphatic reminder underscoring the indispensability of fortifying Linux servers with robust authentication protocols and diligently scrutinizing system logs to detect and thwart potential intrusions.
+The depicted attack map illustrates numerous syslog authentication failures experienced by the Linux server I deployed, revealing unauthorized attempts to gain access from external sources outside the local network.
+This highlights the critical need to strengthen Linux servers with robust authentication protocols and to meticulously monitor system logs to detect and prevent potential intrusions.

 ![Linux SSH Auth](https://github.com/caseypineda/Azure-SOC-Honeynet-Project/assets/136929096/8edc8d6f-7062-4ea2-a781-98b07f848152) <br />

-The exhibited attack map encapsulates a multitude of RDP (Remote Desktop Protocol) and SMB (Server Message Block) failures, vividly exemplifying the unrelenting endeavors of potential assailants to exploit these specific protocols.
-The visual depiction accentuates the imperative nature of fortifying remote access and file-sharing services as a means to safeguard against illicit entry and mitigate the looming cyber threats that may ensue.
+The exhibited attack map illustrates numerous RDP (Remote Desktop Protocol) and SMB (Server Message Block) failures, vividly showcasing the persistent efforts of potential attackers to exploit these specific protocols.
+This visual representation emphasizes the critical importance of securing remote access and file-sharing services to protect against unauthorized entry and mitigate potential cyber threats.

 ![Windows RDP](https://github.com/caseypineda/Azure-SOC-Honeynet-Project/assets/136929096/625ee2e4-b4d2-42f0-9fa3-28c74cb63992) <br />

-The illustrated attack map serves as a compelling showcase of the ramifications stemming from the act of leaving the Network Security Group (NSG) unrestricted, thereby facilitating the unhindered ingress of malicious network traffic.
-This visualization effectively emphasizes the criticality of deploying robust security protocols, including the imposition of stringent NSG rules, as a means to thwart unauthorized entry and mitigate the inherent risks posed by potential threats.
+The illustrated attack map serves as a compelling showcase of the consequences of leaving the Network Security Group (NSG) unrestricted, allowing unrestricted ingress of malicious network traffic.
+This visualization effectively underscores the importance of implementing robust security protocols, such as enforcing stringent NSG rules, to prevent unauthorized access and mitigate the inherent risks posed by potential threats.

 ![NSG Malicious](https://github.com/caseypineda/Azure-SOC-Honeynet-Project/assets/136929096/b9e87cb7-01e9-4ad3-a09c-55960f710640)